-Fair Work alleges Boske deliberately engaged the four delivery drivers as independent contractors for various periods between March 2016 and August 2018.
+Fair Work alleges Boske deliberately engaged the drivers as independent contractors for various periods between March 2016 and August 2018.

-The workers drove vans owned by the company, wore company uniforms and were required to work at days and times set by the company.
+The workers drove vans owned by the company, wore company uniforms and had to work at days and times set by the company.

-Fair Work Inspectors commenced an investigation into the company after receiving complaints from the workers.
+Fair Work inspectors commenced an investigation into the company as a result of receiving complaints from the workers.

 What is an employment relationship?

-Leading industrial advocate Miles Heffernan from Fair Work Claims said companies engage in sham-contracting so they don’t have to pay proper wages and entitlements.
+Industrial advocate Miles Heffernan says companies engage in sham-contracting so they don’t have to pay proper wages and entitlements.

 “If a company is paying a worker as an independent contractor, then they don’t have to pay things like holiday pay and sick pay and superannuation, so it can save them a lot of money,” he said.